 If a patient is suspected to have TB, he/she should be immediately placed in an environment in which transmission to others is unlikely.
 In many cases, hospitalization of a patient until non-infectious can be warranted.
 A patient should be kept from work or school at least until he/she is non-infectious and well enough to resume normal activities.
-(TB patients who may be infectious should be instructed to cover their mouths and noses with tissues when coughing and sneezing.)
 All of these measures should be taken without compromising the dignity and comfort of the patient.